-- 1. Each individual internship opportunity must be posted on Hire a Lion. - 2.
-Each job posting must include the following: organization name and contact information, job description, compensation (if applicable), application instructions, and company website.
+- 1. Each job posting must include the following: organization name and contact information, job description, compensation (if applicable), application instructions, and company website.
 Full disclosure to Career Services and students is required.
-Positions not clearly stating job responsibilities/duties or contact information will not be posted. - 3.
+Positions not clearly stating job responsibilities/duties or contact information will not be posted. - 2.
 When any faculty or staff person is made aware of an internship opportunity by a business or organization, please take one of the following actions: - Notify the business or organization of MSSU's free Hire a Lion resource.
-Information on how to sign up or post a job on Hire a Lion can be found here: mssu.edu/student-affairs/career-services/employer-document-insturctions-hire-a-lion.php - Request the internship information mentioned in #2 of the employer and proceed to forward that information to Career Services.
+Information on how to sign up or post a job on Hire a Lion can be found here: mssu.edu/student-affairs/careerservices/employer-document-insturctions-hire-a-lion.php - Request the internship information mentioned in #2 of the employer and proceed to forward that information to Career Services.